Classroom Climate and Organisation (9860.2)

 Special assessment requirements

-Normally, an aggregated mark of 50% is required to pass the unit.
+All assessment items must be submitted and an aggregate mark of 50% is required to pass the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.